-- $\sqrt{}$ Verify the unit is level and allows condensate to drain. - $\sqrt{}$ Verify all clearance requirements are met and there is free airflow to and from the outdoor coil. - √ Verify that the duct work is sealed to prevent air leakage and air filter is installed. - √ Verify that the line voltage power leads are securely connected and the unit is properly grounded. - Verify that the low voltage wires are securely connected to the correct terminals in the low voltage area of the control box. - √ Verify that the gas line service pressure does not exceed 10.0 inches WC (0.36 psig), and is not less than 4.5 inches WC (0.16 psig) for natural gas.
-For LP gas the line service pressure must not exceed 14 inches WC (0.51 psig) and must not be less than 11.0 inches WC (0.40 psig).

-- √ Verify that the flame roll-out control is closed.
+- $\sqrt{}$ Verify the unit is level and allows condensate to drain. - $\sqrt{\text{Verify}}$ all clearance requirements are met and there is free airflow to and from the outdoor coil. - √ Verify that the duct work is sealed to prevent air leakage and air filter is installed. - √ Verify that the line voltage power leads are securely connected and the unit is properly grounded. - √ Verify that the low voltage wires are securely connected to the correct terminals in the low voltage area of the control hox - √ Verify that the gas line service pressure does not exceed 10.0 inches WC (0.36 psig), and is not less than 4.5 inches WC (0.16 psig) for natural gas. - √ Verify that the burner limit control is closed.
 If necessary, press the red button to reset the control.
 DO NOT install a jumper wire across the control to defeat its function.
-If the control reopens upon start-up, DO NOT reset the control without identifying and correcting the fault condition which caused the control to trip. - Verify that the gas line has been purged and all connections are leak tight. - √ Verify that all exterior panels are replaced and securely fastened. - $\sqrt{\text{Verify that the outdoor fan turns freely.}}$ - √ Verify that the power supply branch circuit overcurrent protection is sized properly. - √ Verify that the thermostat is wired correctly.
+If the control reopens upon start-up, DO NOT reset the control without identifying and correcting the fault condition which caused the control to trip. - $\sqrt{\text{Verify that the gas line has been purged and all connections}}$ are leak tight. - √ Verify that all exterior panels are replaced and securely fastened - $\sqrt{\text{Verify that the outdoor fan turns freely.}}$ - √ Verify that the power supply branch circuit overcurrent protection is sized properly.

+Verify that the thermostat is wired correctly.
 The thermostat function switch should be set to OFF and the thermostat fan switch should be set to AUTO.